MicrosoftDocs/windows-powershell-docs/docset/windows/tls/get-tlsciphersuite.md

 ```

 ## DESCRIPTION
-The **Get-TlsCipherSuite** cmdlet gets the ordered list of cipher suites for a computer that Transport Layer Security (TLS) can use.
+The **Get-TlsCipherSuite** cmdlet gets the ordered list of cipher suites for a computer that Transport Layer Security (TLS) can use and are available for the computer.

 For more information about the TLS cipher suites, see the documentation for the Enable-TlsCipherSuite cmdlet or type `Get-Help Enable-TlsCipherSuite`.